Yenaled/felsher/README.md

 <pre>tcga/processgdc.sh lihc</pre>

+5. Finally, run the following command to normalize the data (via DESeq2) with batch-correction.
+The normalized counts will be outputted into tcga/normalized/lihc.

+<pre>tcga/normalize.sh lihc</pre>

 # Integrating Differential Gene Expression Analyses<a name="mouse_integration"></a>

 The following command will integrate information from multiple differential gene expression analyses: microarrays of liver, kidney, and lung cancers as well as RNA-seq of lymphomas.
 We control FDR at 0.05 and set the fold change threshold to 2 (i.e. a log2 Fold Change of 1).
 The output will be placed in output/mouse_de/.